-Battling homeless crisis, Seattle Mayor Jenny Durkan weighs new head-tax proposal, spending criticism
+Durkan’s dilemma: Seattle mayor caught between fury over head tax, push to help homeless

-Mayor Jenny Durkan is caught between a homeless crisis showing no signs of abating, residents and business owners questioning Seattle’s spending, and City Council members pushing a tax on large employers that would raise $75 million a year for housing and homeless services.
+Mayor Jenny Durkan is facing a homeless crisis, residents and business owners questioning Seattle’s spending, and City Council members pushing a tax on large employers that would raise $75 million a year for housing and homeless services.

 In running for Seattle mayor last year, Jenny Durkan promised to unite a ruptured political community and work to bridge a gaping divide between rich and poor.